Sorry, you need to enable JavaScript to visit this website.

 Director, Digital Business and Information Services

-Tyler joined PEBA in 2021 as Director of Digital Business and Information Services.
+Tyler joined the organization in 2021 as Director of Digital Business and Information Services.

-Tyler oversees business, application and product support as well as digital operations.
-In this role, he provides enabling technology to the Agency in partnership with national and international firms.
+Tyler oversees Plannera's business, application, and product support as well as digital operations.
+In this role, he provides enabling technology to the Corporation in partnership with national and international firms.

-Prior to joining PEBA, Tyler worked with major Crown corporations as a consultant and as a business owner.
+Prior to joining the organization, Tyler worked with major Crown corporations as a consultant and as a business owner.

 Megan Siller